 The AfN thank all those who have contributed to the AfN Inter-professional Working Group for Medical Education.
 This has enabled a review of the previous AoMRC-ICGN curriculum to be undertaken and for this revised draft curriculum to be produced.

 To ensure this curriculum meets the needs of future undergraduates and is implementable by medical schools, a consultation is being held for 8 weeks to obtain feedback from stakeholders prior to the final curriculum being published.

 - 2020 Consultation on the Draft AfN UK Undergraduate Curriculum in Nutrition for Medical Doctors

 Submit consultation responses here

-(Please note: this has been extended due to the COVID-19 impact on education provisions)
+(Please note: this has been extended due to the COVID-19 impact on both health professionals and education provisions)